grav/aws-lumo-cljs-runtime/README.md

 It's still very alpha, but this document contains a step-by-step guide for getting things started.

+Note: there's now a publicly available layer with the runtime available with arn `arn:aws:lambda:eu-west-1:313836948343:layer:lumo-runtime:8`, so you should be able to just skip ahead to [Create function arhive](#create-function-archive) and use that arn.

 ### Get the pre-built version of Lumo

 In order to execute Lumo in an AWS Lambda context, you need a static build with all libraries included.